-According to an analysis by the nonpartisan Urban Institute, governors designated census tracts that were disproportionately black and Latino, and disproportionately lower-income, compared to the overall set of eligible census tracts.
+According to an analysis by the nonpartisan Urban Institute, governors designated census tracts that were a majority people of color overall, and disproportionately lower-income compared to the overall set of eligible census tracts.
 Some 78 percent of designated census tracts were also located in a metropolitan area.
 In other words, as Lettieri points out, mostly Republican governors happened to over-select for populations and areas that aren’t remotely Republican-leaning.

 For some, the precise targeting of opportunity zones in low-income communities and communities of color is exactly the reason for concern.
 Too many of those areas, they say, already have too much capital, so the challenge is how to ensure that even the existing investments benefits historically marginalized residents.

 “You have areas in California where you’ve always had an influx of capital,” says Paulina Gonzalez, executive director of the California Reinvestment Coalition, a network of 300 nonprofits advocating for and working in low-income communities and communities of color across the state.
 “It’s interesting to see opportunity zones where capital has never been an issue.”